datajoint/element-array-ephys/README.md

 to any particular design of experiment session, thus assembling a fully functional ephys pipeline.

 See [here](https://elements.datajoint.org/description/array_ephys/) for the background information and development timeline.
+For more information on the DataJoint Elements project, please visit https://elements.datajoint.org.

 ## Element architecture